 Source code management tool

-This is where Source control management tool comes into picture.
-You can have a single place from where each developer is pulling the updated code and by end of the day, pushing there changes.
+This is where the Source control management tool comes into the picture.
+You can have a single place from where each developer is pulling the updated code and by end of the day, push their changes.
 Git is one of the majorly used.
 You can visit,

-"https://www.softwaretestinghelp.com/version-control-software/" , to know more in details with different SCM in market.
-Having an idea of SCM, is always good and adds up to your resume.
+"https://www.softwaretestinghelp.com/version-control-software/" , to know more in detail with different SCM in the market.
+Having an idea of SCM is always good and adds up to your resume.

-HTML is use to create a structure of the webpage.
+HTML is used to create the structure of the webpage.
 Ie, it’s a collection of different elements to create a page.
-For eg: a login form has two text box and a button.
-So here, the text boxes and button are considered as elements for the login page.
-Below are few study materials which you can opt to know more over the same.
+For eg: a login form has two text boxes and a button.
+So here, the text boxes and buttons are considered elements for the login page.
+Below are a few study materials which you can opt to know more over the same.
 You can refer,

 Introduction to HTML – Dotnettricks.comand